hoelzer/dfg/README.md

 This template is based on the template of the [Measurement Engineering Group](https://github.com/emtpb/proposal_dfg) and based on the RTF [DFG form 53_01_en 11/20](http://www.dfg.de/formulare/53_01_elan/53_01_en_elan.rtf), __last accessed in February 2021__.

 Thanks to [@nneuss](https://github.com/nneuss) a German version is also available.
 Please use `dfg-german.tex` instead of `dfg.tex` for the German version.
+The german version is based on [DFG form 53.01 elan 03/22](https://www.dfg.de/formulare/53_01_elan/53_01_de_elan.rtf, __last accessed in June 2022__.

 Thanks to [@dl1chb](https://github.com/dl1chb) for better ToDo handling via the [todonotes package](https://www.ctan.org/pkg/todonotes) and updates of the template.

-Thanks to [@mank4](https://github.com/mank4) for the iplementation of a gantt chart and better handling of subsections for work packages.
+Thanks to [@mank4](https://github.com/mank4) for the implementation of a gantt chart and better handling of subsections for work packages.

 Thanks to [@klb2](https://github.com/klb2/dfg-proposal-template) for the implementation of consecutive section numbers for 1.2.1 and 1.2.2.